Thetranslater/RLFF/README.md

 dataset uses a stable mixed curriculum: the first 100 records contain 70 easy and 30 normal/difficult episodes; the last 100 contain 30 easy and 70 normal/difficult episodes.
 Each half distributes both classes throughout the sequence while preserving the original relative order inside each class.
-No episode content or per-record fingerprint is changed.

 Use this configuration only from the exact first-epoch boundary (the recovery record whose next global step is 200).
 AReaL restores the stateful dataloader